junxit/us-congress-bills-110/metadata.md

 - 2008-06-23 — Committee on Environment and Public Works.
 Reported by Senator Boxer without amendment.
 With written report No. 110-398.
 Additional views filed.
 - 2008-06-23 — Committee on Environment and Public Works.
 Reported by Senator Boxer without amendment.
 With written report No. 110-398.
 Additional views filed.
 - 2008-06-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 832.
+- 2008-07-22 — Cleared for White House.
+- 2008-07-22 — Considered under suspension of the rules. (consideration: CR H6749-6752)
+- 2008-07-22 — DEBATE - The House proceeded with forty minutes of debate on S. 2766.
+- 2008-07-22 — Held at the desk.
+- 2008-07-22 — Message on Senate action sent to the House.
+- 2008-07-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-22 — Mr. Oberstar moved to suspend the rules and pass the bill.
+- 2008-07-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6749)
+- 2008-07-22 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6981-6983; text as passed Senate: CR S6982-6983)
+- 2008-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6749)
+- 2008-07-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6981-6983; text as passed Senate: CR S6982-6983)
+- 2008-07-22 — Received in the House.